sauk2/RRT-planners/README.md

 All planners make use of the ```checkIfGoalIsReached.m``` function to check if the search should be terminated.
 The PSO sampling uses the fitness function in ```sphere2D.m```.

+A function called ```bezierCurveSmoothing.m``` has been added to create smooth curves between path states.

 ## Installation
 Use MATLAB Add-On Explorer to install the necessary add-ons ```Robotics Systems Toolbox``` and ```Navigation Toolbox```.